This is the multi-page printable view of this section. Click here to print.

 | Standard | db2v16m256 | 16 vCore | 256 GB | Up to 12.5 Gbps |

-The dbh2 server type of Microsoft SQL Server (DBaaS) is provided with large-capacity server specifications and is suitable for database workloads for large-scale data processing.
+The dbh2 server type of Microsoft SQL Server (DBaaS) is offered with high-capacity server specifications and is suitable for database workloads that require large-scale data processing.

 - Supports up to 128 vCPUs and 1,536 GB of memory